-PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.
+PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations using good PowerPoint layouts.

-These tools help create presentations without having to reinvent the wheel with each presentation you make.
+PowerPoint tools help create presentations without having to reinvent the wheel with each presentation you make.
 Tools like themes, animations, and slide layout PowerPoint speed up the process of building presentations.

 In this tutorial, I'll teach you to use and create PowerPoint layouts.
 You can think of a slide layout as a one-click starting point for making your presentation.

 What Is a PowerPoint Slide Layout?

 Let's look at a definition of a slide layout, PowerPoint specifically, and what makes them so useful:

 PowerPoint layouts are the combination and arrangement of objects on a slide.
-You can choose a layout that's built into PowerPoint and start adding your own content to build out a slide.
+You can choose a layout in a PowerPoint presentation and start adding your own content to build out a slide.

 PowerPoint themes include multiple slide layouts.
-In the screenshot below, you can see a variety of slide layouts to choose from that are included with the Simplicity PowerPoint theme, available on GraphicRiver.
+In the screenshot below, you see a variety of slide layouts to choose from that are included with the Simplicity PowerPoint theme, available on GraphicRiver.

-A slide layout in PowerPoint can be as simple as a title, centered on a slide.
-A layout for PowerPoint can also contain complex combinations of text boxes, images, and graphics.
+A slide layout in a PowerPoint presentation can be as simple as a title, centered on a slide.
+A slide layout in PowerPoint can also contain complex combinations of text boxes, images, and graphics.
 Use a number of slide layouts for variety in your PowerPoint presentations.